-This past june, Andaman7 had the opportunity to take part in the International BIO Conference taking place in Boston.
-For the Liege-based startup from Belgium, it wasn’t only a chance to meet potential american partners but also to assert its privileged position in the market.
+This past june, Andaman7 had the opportunity to take part in the BIO International Conference taking place in Boston.
+For the Liege-based start-up from Belgium, it wasn’t only a chance to meet potential American partners, but also an opportunity to assert its privileged position in the market.

 An approach which has seduced many power players attending BIO, and allowed Andaman7 to have meetings with the Boston Children Hospital, the National Jewish Institute, Sandoz, Genentech and the Dana Farber Cancer Institute among others.
 Future partners ?
 The Liège-based startup certainly hopes so, but isn’t about to skip any steps. « For the moment, we have some very promising leads that we’d like to follow, which are well in line with our strategy to expand to the US market” assures Philippe Lemmens.

 « Everyone is always going on and on about how important it is to innovate, but when you’re actually doing it, you find that some people you encounter are very cautious and not always willing to invest in new ideas.
 In that regard, the US market is very open to innovation, it really is part of the culture there ».
 Which explains why Andaman7 will most definitely attend next year’s edition of BIO.

 Recommended articles : Andaman7 as speaker at The Economist's "War on Cancer" conference & Back from Health 2.0 & HIMSS Days - The aftermath